seanjames777/SML-Language-Definition/README.md

 To use the main package, copy the "SML" folder into your "Packages" directory.
 Use the Preferences>Browse Packages menu within Sublime to get to the Packages directory.

+To use the theme, copy it into either the "SML" package, or the "User" package.
+It will then be available under Preferences>Color Scheme menu.

 If you had previously installed this package into your "Packages/User", remove those files as this package has been moved into its own folder.